Sudan: Attack on hospital kills 70, says WHO chief – DW – 01/26/2025

 Sudan: Attack on hospital kills 70, says WHO chiefJanuary 26, 2025

-A drone attack on Sudan's only functioning hospital in the city of El Fasher killed about 70 people and injured 19, World Health Organization (WHO) chief Tedros Adhanom Ghebreyesus said on Sunday.
+A drone attack on the only functional hospital in the Sudanese city of El Fasher has killed about 70 people and injured 19, World Health Organization (WHO) chief Tedros Adhanom Ghebreyesus said on Sunday.

 "The attack comes at a time when access to health care is already severely constrained in the state due to the closure of health facilities following intense bombardments," he said in a post on X.